Welcome to The Storied Recipe!

 My mum first tried making this Taiwanese dessert when we were in middle school.

-I grew to to love everything about it- the texture, the mild sweetness, and the milky smell from the evaporated milk.
+I grew to love everything about it- the texture, the mild sweetness, and the milky smell from the evaporated milk.

 Listen to Emily's Episode on The Storied Recipe Podcast: